aa10402tw/MultiStyle-Semantic-Style-Transfer/README.md

-# Multi-Style Sematic Style Transfer
+# Multi-Style Semantic Style Transfer
 This project is aimed to transfer different semantic objects in one image into different styles.

 - [x] On-line Image Optimization